Table of contents

 - Set clear and measurable SLAs: Define your service level agreements (SLAs) and response timelines for different case types.
 Break down resolution goals based on case priority and outline any necessary escalation paths.

 - Keep communication transparent: Don't leave your employees in the dark.
-Make sure they can get automated case status updates and expected timelines for final resolution.
+Establish guidelines to help them get automated case status updates and expected timelines for final resolution.

 - Leverage AI features: Integrate AI technologies that let you create a seamless connection between your knowledge bases and your case management platform.
 This enables AI assistants to provide instant support for common questions and automate workflows based on documented HR policies.

 - Track your metrics to improve: Regularly track key performance indicators like time to resolution (TTR), eNPS, and CSAT.
-Look for trends or patterns that might point to inefficient processes and address them accordingly.
+Look for trends or patterns that might point to inefficient processes, repeat issues, and address them accordingly.

 How to implement an HR case management process